 Graduate assistantships are offered through many departments and colleges.
 Information concerning these types of assistance can be obtained from the department in which the student plans to study.
 All assistantships are governed by the Policy for the Administration of Graduate Assistantships.

 The Graduate School shares openings for graduate assistantships whenever possible.
 If you have any openings to post, please submit the information at tiny.utk.edu/ga-announce or contact Sean Hendricks (email@example.com).

-Read more about the Sultana Lab GRA position
+Read more about the SCCS position

 Currently, Teaching and Learning Innovation (TLI) is seeking a graduate student to oversee, implement, and coordinate the unit’s communications and marketing efforts.
 The primary responsibilities of this position are to maintain TLI’s websites, manage TLI’s social media resources, author TLI’s monthly e-newsletter, and support the resource creation process for downloadable resources related to the unit’s Areas of Excellence.